 Looking for more inspiration for city breaks with teens?
 We loved Rome!
 Click here for our favourite things including world famous ancient sites, pizza and gelato!

 Or New York City: check out our three posts on our top 10 sights, a useful discount card plus where to eat and getting around

 I didn’t have many opportunities to shop but I’ll definitely be returning to Gràcia next time I visit Barcelona.
 It has leafy streets with intriguing boutiques as well as lots of restaurants and bars.

 I did pop in to fulanitu i menganita at Carrer Verdi, 25 (Update: now at Carrer d’Astúries, 42) an interiors store with a vintage vibe.
 I could easily have filled a suitcase…

 For more obvious souvenirs the 3D artworks at Galeria Maxo are worth a look and so is the gallery itself.
 The eclectic artist’s studio is at the back and a little toy train runs around the ceiling… Carrer del Portal Nou, 29

 But simply for quirky window-shopping Barcelona is hard to beat.
 We spotted El Rei de la Màgia close by the Picasso museum Carrer de la Princesa 11.

 Getting around Barcelona

-Photos taken by Nancy and family are all rights reserved.
+Photos are all rights reserved.
 Photos may not be reproduced without prior written consent.